stcorp/harp/doc/python.rst

 .. py:exception:: harp.NoDataError()

-   Exception raised when the product returned from an ingestion or import contains no variables, or variables without data.
+   Exception raised when the product returned from an import contains no variables, or variables without data.